routes-eight/PythonCalculator/README.md

 ## PythonCalculator
-PyQt5 based calculator - Used for practice
+PyQt5-based calculator - Used for practice

 ## Goals